Posted by Amy Carbone on Apr 10, 2025 11:20:49 AM

 According to the ADA, you can expect to invest about $500,000 into starting a dental practice.
 This is an average number, and it’s possible for your practice to cost more or less than this.

-6 Factors That Impact the Cost of Starting a Dental Practice
+6 Factors That Impact the Cost Of Opening a Dental Practice

-There are a number of components that go into the start-up costs of a dental practice, including:
+Whether you are planning a dental practice startup or purchasing an existing practice, there are a number of components that go into the cost of opening a dental practice, including:

 1. Loan Payments

-Many dentists who start their own practices must have some form of financing to open the business, secure a location, purchase equipment, start hiring, and market your practice.
+Many dentists who start their own practices need to obtain some form of financing to secure a location, purchase equipment, start hiring, market their practice, and open the business.
 Depending on your lender, amount, and the market interest rate (among other factors), your loan payments are likely to be a sizable part of your expenses.

 Regardless, you should know the sum of loan repayments you can expect every month and when you need to make them.